 Farah is a terrific cook, and she’s generous with her talent.
 I asked her to give me a crash course in Persian cooking.
 When she asked what dishes I’d like to learn, I told her I really wanted the secret to making Persian rice with tah-deeg.
 So, she taught me how to make Persian rice with dill and lima beans… and Persian rice with raisins and carrots… and garlic roast chicken… and cucumber salad… and kooba, fried bulgur wheat pies stuffed with ground lamb and pine nuts.
 In addition to all this, my husband’s sister brought along two delicious eggplant recipes.

 Needless to say, by the end of the night we were beyond stuffed!
 I think I waddled to bed.
 But the calorie splurge was worth it.
 Such a delicious meal!

 Did I mention the Persian Lamb Stew?
 No?
 Well, it was my favorite dish of the night.
 I love it when a simple recipe is so full of flavor.
 Even if you’re not a big fan of lamb, you might want to reconsider and try this stew.
 The spiced meat is ultra tender, it flakes with a fork and melts in your mouth.
 The basmati rice soaks up the yummy sauce, a perfect accompaniment to the stew.
 As a bonus, this dish is gluten free.
-The sauce needs no thickening from outside sources; it naturally thickens during the slow cooking process.
 It also contains a hefty dose of turmeric, a spice that has strong anti-inflammatory and anti-aging properties.
+What a treat!

 - 1 tbsp turmeric